A startup’s guide: How to navigate business uncertainty

 These methodologies can be applied across different industries, so find the approach that works best for your startup.

-In times of uncertainty, effective communication is vital in keeping your company running smoothly.
-It’s important to focus on both internal and external communication to ensure that customers, staff, stakeholders, and all parties in the supply chain are kept up-to-date.
+Effective communication is vital for keeping your company running smoothly during times of uncertainty.
+Focus on both internal and external communication to ensure that customers, staff, stakeholders, and all parties in the supply chain are kept up-to-date.

 Keep your team in the loop by being transparent about the current state of the company and your plan of action.
 Acknowledge the uncertainties so that the whole team can brainstorm solutions together.

-You also need to inform your investors and stakeholders of your operating plan and forecasts, and be prepared to address their questions.
+You also need to inform your investors and stakeholders of your operating plan and forecasts and be prepared to address their questions.
 The more clearly you communicate your strategies to stakeholders, the more confidence they will have in your ability to steer the company forward.

 Transparent communication is key to building trust in the team and maintaining good client relations when faced with the unknown.